splunk/kafka-connect-splunk/README.md

 ## Scaling out your environment

-Before scaling the Splunk Kafka Connector tier, ensure the bottleneck is in the connector tier and not in another component.
+Before scaling the Splunk Connect for Kafka tier, ensure the bottleneck is in the connector tier and not in another component.

 Scaling out options: